sebk69/small-class-manipulator/README.md

 You can then easily add or remove components and rewrite file with modifications.

+# Migrated

+This lib has been migrated to [framagit](https://framagit.org/small/small-projects) project.

+A new composer package is available at https://packagist.org/packages/small/class-manipulator

+Future commits will be done on framagit.

+This repository will be removed in few month.

 ## Parsing and generating classes

 ### Manipulator instanciation